ahrebel/primatevision/README.md

 ## 9. Step 5: Analyze Gaze (Generate Heatmaps & Time Spent)

-Use an analysis script (e.g., `analyze_gaze_knn.py`) that loads your trained kNN model to:
+Use the analysis script (e.g., `analyze_gaze_knn.py`) to load your trained kNN model and perform gaze analysis:
-- Convert eye landmarks to screen coordinates.
-- Divide the screen into a grid (e.g., 3×3).
-- Compute the total time spent in each grid region (using frame duration derived from the `time` column).
-- Generate and save a heatmap image and a CSV file summarizing fixation durations.

-Run:
 ```bash
 python src/analyze_gaze_knn.py --landmarks_csv landmarks_output.csv --model data/trained_model/knn_mapping_model.joblib --screen_width 1920 --screen_height 1080 --n_cols 3 --n_rows 3 --output_heatmap gaze_heatmap.png --output_sections section_durations.csv
 ```
+This script will:
+- Load the landmarks CSV.
+- Use the kNN model to predict screen coordinates from the eye landmarks.
+- Divide the screen (e.g., 1920×1080) into a grid (3×3 in this example).
+- Compute the total time spent in each grid region (using frame durations derived from the `time` column).
+- Save a heatmap image (`gaze_heatmap.png`) and a CSV file (`section_durations.csv`) summarizing fixation durations.

 ---

 ## 10. Fine-Tuning or Retraining the kNN Model

 When additional calibration data becomes available:
-1. **Combine** the new data with your existing calibration CSV (ensuring the same column format).
+1. **Combine** the new calibration data with your existing CSV (ensuring the same column format).
 2. **Retrain the model:**
    ```bash
    python src/train_knn_mapping.py --data combined_calibration_data.csv --output data/trained_model/knn_mapping_model.joblib --neighbors 5